 - Formal Coursework.
 The Department of Chemistry requires 18 credit hours of 700-level coursework in chemistry or other relevant disciplines for the Ph.D.
 Additional courses can be taken as needed and are encouraged when beneficial to research progress and development.
 Students with a prior M.S. in chemistry or a related discipline can petition to take fewer courses.
 A signed plan of work from the student’s committee and the DGP shall constitute acceptance of any course plan.

 - Chemistry Seminar.
 Beginning in the first semester, research graduate students are required to register each semester for seminar (CH 801) and to attend departmental seminars.
-Note that only two of the seminar credits may be formally listed on the plan of work as counting toward the total graduation credit-hour requirements imposed by the Graduate School.
+A minimum of two of the seminar credits must be formally listed on the plan of work and counted toward the total graduation credit-hour requirements imposed by the Graduate School.
 Students who register for CH 899 (Dissertation Preparation) during the latter stages of their graduate program are not allowed to register for the seminar course (or any other course) but are encouraged to attend.

 - Introduction to Graduate Studies.
 All graduate students entering for the fall semester are required to register for CH 610G (Introduction to Graduate Studies).
 Each research-active faculty member will have the opportunity to present an overview of his or her research program.
 These discussions will assist the students in choosing a research adviser and an Advisory Committee.
 Attendance at all sessions is required to receive a grade of Satisfactory.
 Each student is also required to take and pass a safety quiz.

 - Research Hours.
 Doctoral students register for CH 895 (Dissertation Research) under the unique section number for their adviser.
 Once courses are completed, most students will register for nine hours of research each semester.